 The first number is the height of the VHF antenna above sea level in metres (m), and the second is the distance to the horizon in nautical miles (nm).

-So if your sailboat has its VHF antenna mounted 15m above sea level and another vessel has its 10m above sea level, then you can just about communicate with each other providing you're no more than 18 nautical miles (10nm + 8nm) apart.
+For example, if your sailboat has its VHF antenna mounted 15m above sea level and another vessel has its 10m above sea level, then you can communicate with each other as long as you're no more than 18 nautical miles apart (10nm + 8nm).

 Range is also affected by power, which is measured in watts.
 Fixed installations can be switched between low power (1w) and high power (25w).
 For longer range marine communication, you'll need an SSB radio installation.

-Most of us opt for one of these located at our boat's navigation area, with extension speaker mounted in the cockpit.
+Most of us opt for one of these located at our boat's navigation station, with an extension speaker mounted in the cockpit.

 After many years of reliable service, my ICOM VHF rolled over and died, and I decided to replace it with a Standard Horizon combined VHF/DSC/AIS set.